David Chase: The Many Saints of Newark

 Although Chase was "against [the movie] for a long time", Deadline Hollywood reported in March 2018 that New Line Cinema had purchased the script for The Many Saints of Newark, a prequel to The Sopranos written by Chase and fellow screenwriter Lawrence Konner.
 Chase said of the storyline, which centers on the 1967 Newark riots and racial tensions between the Italian-American and African-American communities, "I was interested in Newark and life in Newark at that time...
 I used to go down there every Saturday night for dinner with my grandparents.
 But the thing that interested me most was Tony's boyhood.
 I was interested in exploring that."
 Chase served as producer, and in July 2018, Alan Taylor, who previously directed episodes of the series, was hired to direct the film.
 The film was initially scheduled to be released on September 25, 2020, however, due to the COVID-19 pandemic in the United States, its release date was rescheduled to March 12, 2021 and later September 24, 2021 before ultimately being released on October 1, 2021.

-More recently, he and his Chase Films production company struck a deal with WarnerMedia.
+In October 2021, he and his Chase Films production company struck a deal with WarnerMedia.
+In March 2024, it was revealed that he will be directing an untitled horror movie for New Line Cinema.
+The screenplay will be written with Terrence Winter.

 Unrealized projects

 A Ribbon of Dreams

 Chase has previously developed A Ribbon of Dreams, a miniseries for HBO.
 According to an HBO press release, the series' pilot would "begin in 1913 and follow two men, one a college-educated mechanical engineer, the other a cowboy with a violent past, who form an unlikely producing partnership and together become pioneers and then powers for a time in motion pictures."
 Specifically, the two men would "begin as employees of D.W.
 Griffith, and then cross career paths with John Ford, John Wayne, Raoul Walsh, Bette Davis, Billy Wilder and others who gave shape to Hollywood as it grew from the age of rough-hewn silent Westerns, to the golden era of talkies and the studio system, to the auteur movement, to television, and finally to the present day."
 In 2021, Chase revealed that HBO agreed to proceed with the production of the miniseries but with "a cheesy budget", to which Chase refused to agree.
 Therefore, Chase and HBO parted ways on the project and A Ribbon of Dreams fell through.
-In March 2023, it was announced the series is back in development at FX.